Quick GuidePancreatic Cancer Pictures Slideshow

-Small or large cysts in the head of the pancreas also may cause
+- Small or large cysts in the head of the pancreas also may cause

 the urine) due to obstruction of the common bile duct.
-(Obstruction causes bile to back up and forces bilirubin--the chemical that produces jaundice--back into the bloodstream.)
+(Obstruction causes bile to back up and forces bilirubin--the chemical that produces jaundice--back into the bloodstream

-On rare occasions, large pseudocysts can compress the stomach or the duodenum leading to obstruction
+- On rare occasions, large pseudocysts can compress the stomach or the duodenum leading to obstruction

-If a cyst becomes malignant and begins to invade the surrounding tissues, it may lead to the same type of pain as
+- If a cyst becomes malignant and begins to invade the surrounding tissues, it may lead to the same type of pain as

 pancreatic cancer, pain that usually is constant and felt in the back and upper abdomen.